jyoti-pal/Python-for-Data-Science/README.md

 String indexing and formatting

 2. Spy Games

 Problem Statement: It's with an emergency that our agency wishes to use the skills that you learned in 'python intermediate' module.
 Your mission if you choose to accept it, would be to help us decipher a message that we received from our intel.
 We have multiple text files that need to be read and have certain operations performed to get our final message.

-Outcomes
-After completing this project,I have a better understanding of solving logical problems using python.
+Outcomes: After completing this project,I have a better understanding of solving logical problems using python.
 In this project, I applied the following concepts:

 String operations
 Conditional statement and loops
 File I/O
 Functions

+3. Analyzing Movie Data Set

+Problem Statement:Our aim in this project is to explore the movie dataset and find some movies with high ratings.
+Your friend has just begun with his vacations and wants you to suggest some good movies for him to watch.
+In the dataset, we have the details of the movies in more than 50 languages, but your friend is interested only in watching English movies.
+Thus, our goal is to analyze the data and suggest English movies with high-ratings to your friend.